gautam-e/gautam-e/README.md

 ### Hi there 👋

-I'm a data scientist and work currently on automotive repair data for field claims.
+- 🚙 I'm a data scientist and work currently on automotive repair data for field claims

-I like to solve real problems with data and make products that people like to use.
+- 👨‍🎓 I'm currently learning the Mojo programming language 🔥

 <!--
 **gautam-e/gautam-e** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.